The Trail of Cthulhu: Andrew Phelan

 A one-time assistant of Laban Shrewsbury, he first appears in "The House on Curwen Street" and is the main character of "The Watcher from The Sky".
 He also makes a reappearance in "The Black Island".

 Abel Keane

 An assistant of Laban Shrewsbury who first appears in "The Watcher from the Sky", and also appears in "The Black Island".
 He was a Boston divinity student from New Hampshire who mysteriously disappeared after becoming involved with Andrew Phelan, a former tenant of his residence.
 At the end of "The Black Island", the final story in the sequence, he is murdered by Deep Ones.

 Clairborne Boyd

-Appears in "The Gorge Beyond Salapunco”.
+Appears in "The Gorge Beyond Salapunco".

 Nayland Colum

-In “The Keeper of the Key”, Colum is a London writer who vanishes from a ship bringing him home from Arabia.
+In "The Keeper of the Key", Colum is a London writer who vanishes from a ship bringing him home from Arabia.
 His best-known work is the novel The Watchers from the Other Side, to which he was planning a sequel at the time of his disappearance.

 Japhet Smith

-In “The Gorge Beyond Salapunco”, Smith is an agent of the Cthulhu cult who pursued Clairborne Boyd to Lima, Peru.
+In "The Gorge Beyond Salapunco", Smith is an agent of the Cthulhu cult who pursued Clairborne Boyd to Lima, Peru.

+Critical reception

+E. F. Bleiler commented on the book in The Guide to Supernatural Fiction (1983): "Much superior to the shoddy work in The Mask of Cthulhu, but by no means equal to Lovecraft’s original formulations.
+Too much Sax Rohmer."